And what do you think about putting yesterday's first half hour up on Facebook too?

 Hello, Mr. Limbaugh.

-There's nothing that is um privileged.
+There's nothing that is privileged.

 They're organized into assault teams, or at least they were when I was there, which was some time ago.

-Uh they do have a different organization because they have a different mission.
+They do have a different organization because they have a different mission.

-They they're not in the normal chain of command.
+They're not in the normal chain of command.

 Is this SEAL Team 6 that we're talking about?

-They are what is developed from that SEAL Team, which is now, as far as I know, decommissioned.
+They are what is developed from that SEAL team, which is now, as far as I know, decommissioned.

 But it is an interchangeable term like Delta and CAG.